18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

-We also received one slightly less traditional submission: Andrew Miller, a user-interface designer and front-end web developer working with Sandia National Labs, decided to use the Draft Standards to [reimagine cia.gov](https://medium.com/organizer-sandbox/let-s-redesign-the-u-s-government-cia-gov-efe2070c8146#.7x1cex4k0) as well as a prototype for a new [mobile and web
+We also received one slightly less traditional submission: Andrew Miller, a user-interface designer and front end web developer working with Sandia National Labs, decided to use the Draft Standards to [reimagine cia.gov](https://medium.com/organizer-sandbox/let-s-redesign-the-u-s-government-cia-gov-efe2070c8146#.7x1cex4k0) as well as a prototype for a new [mobile and web